Working Papers

 Work in Progress

-Revisiting Labor Market Effects of Japanese American Incarceration (w/ Kamelia Stavreva and Donato Onorato)
+Long-run Mortality Effects of Japanese-American Incarceration on Children (w/ Kamelia Stavreva and Donato Onorato)

 Intergenerational Effects of the Great Depression (w/ Ariadna Jou)